cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 > [!TIP]
 > Print merging optimizations can utilize the `format` instruction for more effective optimizations.
 To make sure the optimizations do not interfere with the `format` instructions placed into the code by the user, the optimizer only uses the `{0}` placeholder for its own formatting.
 This leaves the remaining nine placeholders, `{1}` to `{9}`, for use in the code itself.
 If you do use the `{0}` placeholder in your own code, the more efficient optimization using the `format` instruction will be disabled.

-> [!WARNING]
+> [!NOTE]
-> The `printf()` function has two forms depending on the language target:
+> The `printf()` function is only supported in Mindustry Logic 8.
-> - For ML7A and earlier, the `printf()` function performs compile-time formatting, and can take both formattable string literal and a standard string literal as the format argument.
-This version of the function is deprecated.
-> - For ML8A and later, the `printf()` function performs the run-time formatting described in this chapter.
 >
-> When preparing to migrate from Mindustry Logic 7 to Mindustry Logic 8, replace all occurrences of `printf("` with `print($"` in your codebase.
+> In older versions of Mindcode, `printf()` function performed compile-time formatting, and could take both formattable string literal and a standard string literal as the format argument.
+This version of the function is no longer available.
+Use `print()`/`println()` functions instead.

 ## Remarks